 Patient Access API–Patient Claims, which is customer information held by payers (like health plans) and which includes claims data, will be available through Application Program Interfaces (APIs).
 APIs allow certain third-party applications chosen by the customer to connect to the payer’s system to display current and historical information without the need to submit a separate request to the payer for this data.

-There will be apps that have significant safeguards in place to prevent the use or sharing of member health data with third parties and which have strong security protections in place.
-In contrast, there may be apps that allow for the unrestricted use of member health data, including the sale of that data to other parties, and which may be less concerned about data security.
-WPS is required by law to provide the app access to all of that member’s data if requested by the member (through providing a consent, or “I agree” statement, within the app), which means that certain particularly sensitive health information (such as treatment for sexually-transmitted diseases, mental health and/or substance abuse treatment, etc.) that may otherwise be subject to more stringent protection is also required to be disclosed.
+There will be apps that have significant safeguards in place to prevent the use or sharing of customer health data with third parties and which have strong security protections in place.
+In contrast, there may be apps that allow for the unrestricted use of customer health data, including the sale of that data to other parties, and which may be less concerned about data security.
+WPS is required by law to provide the app access to all of that customer’s data if requested by the customer (through providing a consent, or “I agree” statement, within the app).
+That means that certain particularly sensitive health information—such as treatment for sexually transmitted diseases, mental health and/or substance abuse treatment, etc.—which may otherwise be subject to more stringent protection, is also required to be disclosed.

-To reiterate, the intent of the Interoperability requirements is to allow customers to consent to various terms regarding the collection, use, and sharing of their personal health information, and also to allow for a less burdensome way for customers to obtain their most current information, but this also presents certain risks to member privacy if Customers do not understand how their information will be collected, stored, used, and/or disclosed.
+To reiterate, the intent of the interoperability requirements is to allow customers to consent to various terms regarding the collection, use, and sharing of their personal health information.
+It also allows for a less burdensome way for customers to obtain their most current information.
+This also presents certain risks to customer privacy if customers do not understand how their information will be collected, stored, used, and/or disclosed.

 If you believe an app used your information inappropriately or did not comply with its privacy and security policies, you may reach out to the U.S. Federal Trade Commission (FTC), U.S. Department of Health and Human Services Office for Civil Rights (OCR), or your state’s consumer protection agency.